 Jane Adam’s jewellery changes people; it changes as it is worn; the maker herself changes over time.
 Her work shows steady evolution melded with continuity, and a sense of circularity, where everything comes around - but always in an original and excitingly different way.

 Dr Elizabeth Goring, 2019

-It is shown in leading international galleries and exhibitions, and can also be seen in many major museum and public collections, including those of the V&A Museum, Crafts Council, Goldsmiths’ Company, Royal Museum of Scotland, MIMA in Middlesbrough, the Cooper Hewitt Museum, New York and the Carnegie Museum in Pittsburgh.
+Jane Adam's jewellery is shown in leading galleries and exhibitions internationally, and can also be seen in many major museum and public collections, including those of the V&A Museum, Crafts Council, Goldsmiths’ Company, Royal Museum of Scotland, MIMA in Middlesbrough, the Cooper Hewitt Museum, New York and the Carnegie Museum in Pittsburgh.

 Jane was born in London.
 After a short career in retail management at Heal’s and Liberty’s in London, she studied for a degree in Wood, Metal and Ceramics at Manchester Polytechnic and an MA in Metalwork and Jewellery at the Royal College of Art.
-She has taught and lectured in Taiwan, Portugal, India, China, the USA and throughout the UK, and was Research Fellow at the School of Jewellery in Birmingham from 1997 to 2001.
-She was a founder, vice-chair and chairman of the Association for Contemporary Jewellery, a maker trustee and co-vice chair of the Crafts Council.
-More recently, she was a trustee of Cockpit Arts where she had her workshop for many years before moving in 2015 to her own lovely purpose-built studio in her garden in south-west London.
+She has taught and lectured in Taiwan, Portugal, India, China, the USA and throughout the UK, and was a research fellow at the School of Jewellery in Birmingham from 1997 to 2001.
+She was a founder, vice-chair and chairman of the Association for Contemporary Jewellery, and a maker trustee and co-vice chair of the Crafts Council.
+More recently, she was a trustee of Cockpit Arts where she had her workshop for many years before moving in 2015 to her own purpose-built studio in south-west London.